 Movies and TV shows get their own piece of structured data as well.
 Searching for a movie in search engines will yield a rich result with reviews, poster art, cast information and even the ability to directly order tickets for a showing.

 It’s possible to do all kinds of interesting things with video.
-Google, in particular, is working on new ways to get videos in the search results, with AMP for instance.
+Google, in particular, is working on new ways to display videos in the search results, with AMP for instance.
 Google can use your videos in AMP carousels and Top Stories listings.

 The second major group is Commerce.
 In this group, you’ll find several important types to mark up with Schema.org.
-Many site owners will find the subjects below very interesting and these should be a top priority for many of them.

-Marking up your event listings with the correct Event Schema.org, might lead search engines showing your events directly in the search results.
+Marking up your event listings with the correct Event Schema.org, might lead to search engines showing your events directly in the search results.
 This is a must have if you own a nightclub, a venue or any type of business that regularly puts on events.

 Businesses and organizations

-If you make money with your website chances are you own a business.
-If you’re a site owner or just work on a company site, you’ll find the business and organization Schema.org’s interesting.
+If you make money with your website, chances are you own a business.
+If you’re a site owner or just work on a company site, you’ll find the business and organization Schema.orgs interesting.
 Almost every site can benefit from the correct business Schema.org.
 If you do it well, you could get a nice Knowledge Graph or another type of rich listing in the search engines.

 The technical details